Last year, Y4 children became Buddies with some Y1 children. They completed lots of work together based on stories and SPAG work.

-This year, Mrs. Murphy is hoping to take some children to Think Tank.
-Last year this was a great help to children in Y5 and Y6.
+Last year some of the EAL went to Think Tank.
+This was a great help to children in Y5 and Y6.
 They learnt about electricity and other scientific topics, which meant they knew much of the vocabulary needed before they studied the work in class.

 E.A.L stands for English as an additional language.
 In our school many children do not have English as their first language.
 Therefore, it is very important that the children are given opportunities to listen and learn, to English being spoken, as well as being given opportunities to use their home language.
 In the Nursery, the emphasis is put on Speaking and Listening.